RecList/evalRS-2022-submission-example/README.md

 _Preliminaries_

+* Launch an Amazon Deep Learning AMI _Tensorflow image_.
+* Install the packages in the `requirements.txt` file in the ready-made TF interpreter.
-* Important: make sure you are running TF 2.9 (it is in the requirements, but please make sure!)
+* Important: make sure you are running TF 2.9 (it is in the requirements, but please make sure!).

 _Custom test_

-* The class `myRecList(EvalRSRecList)`
+* As requested by the rules, we submit a custom test together with the ones in the original RecList.
+In particular, the class `myRecList(EvalRSRecList)` contains our custom test, which is also described in our short paper.

 ### License (remember, needs to be an open soure license!)